LucasChaka/Bitcoin-Realized-Volatility-Analysis/README.md

 ### Bitcoin Realized volatility

-Based on the flat-topped kernel based Realized volatility estimator explained above, the Bitcoin flat-topped RV estimator is depiced as follows:
+Based on the flat-topped kernel-based RV estimator explained above, the Bitcoin realized volatility is depicted as follows:

 #### **Fig 5: Bitcoin Realized Volatility**
 ![Fig 5_ Bitcoin Realized Volatility](https://github.com/LucasChaka/Bitcoin-Realized-Volatility-Analysis/assets/140816619/b8a201dc-49e5-4348-bf88-5b3dba913985)
 Source: [Section 1 - Python Code](Section%201_Python%20Code.ipynb)

+*Note: The estimation for the RV is conducted using the R package 'highfrequency.'
+Analysts can also use the same R package through the Python rpy2 package.
+However, I find it easier and more time-efficient to estimate the RV in R than in Python.*

 ## Reference